d78ui98/JuliarDocs2/README.md

  - Java devlopment Kit (JDK) can be downloaded from here -http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html
  - JuliarCompiler.jar file can be downloaded from here - https://juliar.org/downloads.php

+# Initial Programs
+ ### Hello world

+ Click on the JuliarCompiler.jar after installing the Java devlopment kit.
+ This will directly start the juliar build-in IDE